 - Michigan Tech's Dining Services offers reusable to-go food containers through the Mr. Lid Program

 Single Stream Recycling

-Plastic bags/film, razors, toothbrushes, writing utensils: Look for the special bins in Wadsworth Hall (Main lobby by cafeteria), McNair (Main lobby by front desk), and the Library (first floor, just inside 24 hour entrance).
+Look for these special bins in Wadsworth Hall (main lobby by cafeteria), McNair (main lobby by front desk), and the Library (first floor, just inside 24 hour entrance).

 Questions?
 Reach out to us at email@example.com